Due Diligence for Public Shell Buyers

 Researching Shells By Ticker Symbol

 In many cases, the easiest way to research the history of a public shell is by ticker symbol or trading symbol.
-The first step is to see what OTCMarkets and SEC filings are posted, and what is past due.
+The first step is to see what SEC filings are posted, and what is past due.

 Is the public vehicle DTC eligible?
 Is there a DTC chill on the public shell’s stock?
 Is there an SEC investigation into a past promotion or affiliate of the public shell?
 These are all valid questions that need to be answered and addressed by a securities lawyer with expertise in public shell due diligence.